What is Divorce Mediation?

 What is the Role of the Mediators?

 Throughout, we work as neutral and non-coercive facilitators to help you arrive at decisions that work for both of you.
-We take an active role listening to each of your needs and interests, helping you analyze and generate ideas for going forward.
-However, the ultimate decisions are yours to make together.
-It is our goal to assist you in arriving at a settlement that reflects the interests and needs you articulate during the sessions.
+We take an active role listening to each of your needs and interests, helping you analyze and generate ideas based upon your values and your family.
+The ultimate decisions are yours to make together.
+It is our professional commitment to assist you in arriving at a settlement that best reflects the realities of your family and the work we accomplish together during the sessions.

 Is Mediation Right for Us?

-In order to participate, you each need to be able to express your point of view, understand the choices you face and speak up for yourself in the mediation sessions.
-Where there is an imbalance of information or understanding, we strive to re-set the balance so that you are each making informed choices that you’ve had time to reflect upon.
-Sometimes decisions, particularly financial ones, can be complex.
-To that end, we may encourage you to engage outside experts, such as financial professionals, for additional support and information.
-Other times, outside experts such as therapists or divorce coaches may provide help with emotional aspects of divorce, such as how to help you and your children adjust.
+In order to participate, you each need to be able to express your point of view, understand the choices you face and speak for yourself.
+Where there is an imbalance of information or understanding, we strive to re-set the balance so that you are each making informed, thoughtful decisions.
+Sometimes issues, particularly financial ones, can be complex.
+To that end, we may encourage you to engage outside experts, such as financial professionals, for additional support, analysis and information.
+Other times, outside experts such as therapists or divorce coaches may provide insight and support with emotional aspects of divorce, such as how to help you and your child(ren) accept and acclimate to the changing realities of your family.
 We are available throughout the process to provide referrals for outside experts as needed.

 What is the Role of the Law in Mediation?